Instance Insights: Install Success Rate

 Example:

-• Short term: Increase the air gap install success rate to 60% and overall to 80% by the end of the quarter.
+• Short term: Increase overall install success rate to 80% by the end of the quarter.

-• Long term: Increase the air gap install success rate to 75% and overall to 90% by the end of the next year.
+• Long term: Increase overall install success rate to 90% by the end of the next year.

 Measure Performance

-In the example chart below, you’ll see that this vendor chose to focus on the success of online versus air gap installs in addition to their overall install success rate.
-The install success rate is calculated by identifying the percentage of total install attempts (not including ones still in progress) that were successful.
-The in progress install attempts should be noted, but are not included in the calculation as it is unknown if they will end up as a failure or success at the time of measurement.
+In the example chart below, you’ll see the breakdown of in-progress, failed, and successful install attempts.
+The install success rate is calculated by identifying the percentage of total install attempts (not including ones still in-progress) that were successful.
+The in-progress install attempts should be noted, but are not included in the calculation as, at the time of measurement, it is unknown if they will end up as a failure or success.

 This example shows a much lower success rate for air gap installs, and this vendor should focus on adjustments to improve the success of those specific install types.